 - Liver injury signs — Yellow skin, dark urine, or right-sided abdominal pain needs prompt review.

 Severe hypersensitivity reactions have been reported with febuxostat, including serious skin reactions.
 Liver injury may also occur.
 If new symptoms appear after starting the medicine or after a dose change, write down the date, symptom pattern, and any other medicine changes.
-That timeline can help your care team judge what may be related.
+That timeline can help your care team assess what may be related.

 Dosing Basics, Timing, and Missed Doses

-Febuxostat is generally taken once daily, with the exact dose set by the prescriber.
+Febuxostat is generally taken once daily, with the dose set by the prescriber.
 The U.S. label describes 40 mg once daily as the recommended adult starting dose, with a possible increase to 80 mg once daily based on uric acid response.
 Dose changes should not be made by trial and error at home.

 | Dosing Point | Practical Meaning |